contactlab/contacthub-sdk-nodejs/README.md

 Adds a tag to an existing `Customer`.
 The new tag will be appended to the `tags.manual` array of tags, if not already present.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains  the updated version of the `Customer`.

 ```js
 ch.addTag(customerId, tag)
 ```

+**Warning:**

-**Warning: this method can suffer from race conditions if there are other clients updating the same workspace.** It makes two API calls in short succession, retrieving the existing customer, than _patching_ it to replace the existing array of manual tags.
-This is an ugly workaround until the API supports atomic updates of the tags.
+This method can suffer from race conditions, if there are other clients updating the same workspace.

+It makes two API calls in short succession, retrieving the existing customer, then _patching_ it to replace the existing array of manual tags.
+This is temporary workaround, until the API supports atomic updates of the tags.

 ### removeTag

-Removes a tag to an existing `Customer`.
-The new tag will be removed from the `tags.manual` Array of tags, if present.
+Removes a tag from an existing `Customer`.
+The new tag will be removed from the `tags.manual` array of tags, if present.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js
 ch.removeTag(customerId, tag)
 ```

+**Warning:**

-**Warning: this method can suffer from race conditions if there are other clients updating the same workspace.** It makes two API calls in short succession, retrieving the existing customer, than _patching_ it to replace the existing array of manual tags.
-This is an ugly workaround until the API supports atomic updates of the tags.
+This method can suffer from race conditions, if there are other clients updating the same workspace.

+It makes two API calls in short succession, retrieving the existing customer, then _patching_ it to replace the existing array of manual tags.
+This is temporary workaround, until the API supports atomic updates of the tags.

 ## Education API